brentgroves/repsys/a_status/linamar_migration.md

 |id   |pcn    |start_period|end_period|start_open_period|end_open_period|no_update|
 |-----|-------|------------|----------|-----------------|---------------|---------|
 |1,739|123,681|202401      |202410    |202411           |202,501        |0        |

+We could delete account_activity_summary records after each TB script is set to save a lot of storage space.

 When we run the 13-period TB script set now, it will delete the accounting_balance records from 202406 to 202504 and repopulate with the current Plex account balances.